-At the Annual Commencement, gold medals, known as the Freshman, Sophomore and Junior Medals, are awarded to the leaders of these classes, provided they have attained an average grade of nine in all the studies of all the regular departments.
-The leading students in the two sections of the Preparatory Department with a grade of nine receive Certificates of Distinction.
-All other students, preparatory or collegiate, whose average in all studies for the year reaches nine, are entitled to mention in the Annual Honor Roll.
+At the Annual Commencement, gold medals, known as the Freshman, Sophomore and Junior Medals, are awarded to the members of these classes making the highest general average, provided they have entered without conditions and provided they have attained an average grade of nine in all the studies of all the regular departments.
+The leading students in the two sections of the Preparatory Department with a grade of nine receive Certificates of Distinction. other students, preparatory or collegiate, whose average in all studies for the year reaches nine, are entitled to mention in the Annual Honor Roll.
 And as every violation of College law and every unexcused absence from a stated exercise is demerited, to such students as have received no demerit marks during the year is awarded a Certificate of Distinction in Deportment.